Last updated on February 17, 2023 by Wandering our World

 Barbecuing is also popular in Andaman & Nicobar, and is done when enjoying a day on the beach as well as when trekking!
 Grilled lobster and crab are two popular dishes to expect.

-The Maldives or Andaman & Nicobar: Which Should You Choose?
+The Maldives or Andaman & Nicobar: Which Is The Better Choice?

 Both the Maldives and Andaman & Nicobar will provide an unforgettable experience, but also remarkably different holidays.

 If you’re looking for an all-inclusive resort holiday where you’re guaranteed great beaches and world-class snorkeling, then the Maldives will suit you better than Andaman & Nicobar.
 Resorts are what this country excels in, however the prices are expensive, and excursions can be limited.

 Tourists and locals intermingle throughout, so an Andaman & Nicobar holiday will be more of a cultural and local experience than one in the Maldives.
 Accommodation and food options in Andaman & Nicobar are much cheaper than the Maldives too.